mohit-k-s/meteo/README.md

 - React and Leaflet.js communities

 ## Note for the file dmrc.json
-This was populated via scipts and is available as a public infrastructure information.
+This was populated via scripts and is available as a public infrastructure information.
 I used google maps and corrected each and every coordinate.
 These are all correct as of now.
-Hope it helps someone else
+Hope it helps someone else.

 ---